kersing/multitech-installer/README.md

  Of course, if you usualy use Wi-Fi to connect to the Internet, and you don't use the Ethernet adapter that's built into your host computer, you might just want to dedicate that adapter to this purpose.

-4. Copy installer.sh to the conduit using Putty SCP (pscp.exe) or scp.
+5. Copy `installer.sh` to the Conduit using Putty SCP (on Windows, `pscp.exe`) or `scp` (Cygwin, Linux or macOS).

     scp installer.sh root@192.168.2.1:

-5. Using the connection established in step 3, run the installer.

-    \# sh installer.sh
+6. Log into the Conduit from your host computer using ssh, and then run the installer.
+The following example assumes you're using ssh.

+  host-machine $ **ssh root@192.168.2.1**
+  Password: _root_ _(note that "root" won't be echoed)_
+  Last login: Sun Aug  7 15:37:13 2016 from 192.168.2.2
+  root@mtcdt:~# **sh installer.sh**

 6. Provide answers to the prompts.

+ Be prepared -- if you have to disconnect your main system from the network, and you want to run a password-generation program, do so before starting the script.

    For the network you will need to choose a network with unrestricted access to the Internet.
 However, do not connect the Conduit directly (without firewall) to the Internet to prevent possible security issues!